rancher/turtles-docs/docs/getting-started/rancher.md

 ## Installing rancher

 In order to install rancher in existing/new k8s cluster, aside from following one of the [official installation guides](https://ranchermanager.docs.rancher.com/pages-for-subheaders/installation-and-upgrade), rancher should have `embedded-cluster-api` feature disabled.
-To do so, when installing rancher in your k8s cluster, you need to specify the following feature flag with the `helm` command:
+To do so, when installing rancher in the k8s cluster, the following feature flag should be specified with the `helm` command:

 ```bash
 helm install rancher rancher-stable/rancher